 “There is nothing permanent except change.” —Heraclitus

 That's when we got the idea for Lantern Walk, now a national event in its eighth straight year.
 I reached out to fellow parents and friends and put a notice on our local parents' listserve to join in a lantern walk the Sunday evening after we turned the clocks back.
 At dusk on that first night of early darkness, we headed to our local park with our kids and a handful of homemade lanterns.
 What happened next blew me away.
 I stood up on a bench just to see all of the people who came out, and I was overwhelmed.
 Hundreds had shown up—with kids, guitars, and a desire to come together with light to face the darkness of approaching winter.
 It was magical.
 And it was the start of a tradition that has engaged hundreds of thousands of families all across the country.

 There are light festivals around the world, from the Mid-Autumn Festival celebrated in China and Vietnam to Germany's St. Martin's Day festival.
 And nearly every faith tradition has a winter holiday that involves light—from the Hanukkah menorah to Christmas tree lights to the Mishumaa Saba (The Seven Candles) of Kwanzaa.
 This Fall Lantern Walk tradition is tapping into that same universal power of light, hope and community—nothing new, but never more needed than now.

 Our Tinkergarten Lantern Walk keeps it simple, honoring of the cycles of nature, with kids and families helping to prepare by making homemade "lanterns" that even wee kiddos can design (here's that project), or even just by joining in and holding flashlights.

-The chance to come together with others and walk outdoors at dusk is a rare experience for kids who can open their senses to sounds, sights, and smells they cannot experience in the daylight.
-On the walk, all ages come together to sing songs, move our bodies, and celebrate our local greenspace, our planet and our growing community of families who treasure the outdoors together.
+The chance to walk outdoors at dusk is a rare experience for kids who can open their senses to sounds, sights, and smells they cannot experience in the daylight.
+On the walk, we sing songs, move our bodies, and celebrate our favorite local greens paces, our planet and our growing community of families who treasure the outdoors together.